|

 Stick To The Nucleus?

-In 1923, Louis de Broglie, a French physics graduate student, presented
+In 1924, Louis de Broglie, a French physics graduate student, delivered

 Why shouldn't particles behave as waves?